 Interior Design Studio II: Residential

-Development of skills to prepare students for obtaining an internship in an interior design firm or related field.
-Should be taken semester prior to IND 438.
-Prerequisite: IND 337.
+Development of portfolio and job-seeking skills used for obtaining an internship/entry level position within an interior design firm or related field.
+Should be taken by majors in the semester prior to IND 438.
+Prerequisite or Co-requisite: IND 339WI for interior design majors; IND 337 for interior design minors.

 Interior Design Studio III: Special User Groups